Blog

 MOOC

 MOOC is a platform that hosts and organizes a large number of courses in different fields.
 The learning materials on the platform are normally created by educational institutions or individual course providers.
 In addition to online courses, MOOCs also offer tools for online testing, quizzes, and functionality for live interaction between students and teachers via dedicated discussion forums.
+These features help foster a strong sense of community among learners, encouraging engagement, collaboration, and network-building throughout the course experience.

 These platforms are commonly used for higher education purposes or for career enhancement.
 Many MOOCs offer their courses for free; however, if learners are interested in taking courses that are narrowly focused on a specific competency, the price for these may vary — from hundreds to a few thousand dollars.